sysen-limited/grunt-cucumber-coverage/README.md

 > Hint:
 > You can also change just individual keys if required and defaults will be used for others.

-> Note:
-> The default **false** value will mean that coverage levels are not checked and low coverage will not result in a grunt error.

 ### options.coverage
 This is the source code folder for which coverage reporting will be made.